morphgnt/tischendorf/text/parsed/README.txt

 The text exists in two versions: One in the "BETA" directory and one in the "Unicode" directory.
-The only difference is the encoding: The former is in TLG BETA encoding, whereas the latter is in Unicode UTF-8.
+The only difference is the encoding: The former is in TLG BETA encoding, whereas the latter is in Unicode NFC UTF-8.